MicrosoftDocs/architecture-center/docs/reference-architectures/sap/sap-netweaver-content.md

 ### Monitoring

 [Azure Monitor](/azure/azure-monitor/overview) provides sophisticated tools for collecting and analyzing telemetry.
 These tools help you maximize the performance and availability of your cloud and on-premises resources and applications.
 (Azure Monitor now includes Log Analytics and Application Insights.)
-You can use Azure Monitor to monitor and alert administrators of infrastructure and application anomalies and to automate reactions to predefined conditions.
+You can use Azure Monitor to monitor infrastructure and application anomalies, alert administrators, and automate reactions to predefined conditions.

 To provide SAP-based monitoring of resources and service performance of the SAP infrastructure, use the [Azure SAP Enhanced Monitoring](/azure/virtual-machines/workloads/sap/deployment-guide) extension.
 This extension feeds Azure monitoring statistics into the SAP application for operating system monitoring and DBA Cockpit functions.
 SAP Enhanced Monitoring is required for running SAP on Azure.
 For details, see [SAP note 2191498](https://launchpad.support.sap.com/#/notes/2191498), "SAP on Linux with Azure: Enhanced Monitoring."
 (To access SAP notes, you need an SAP Service Marketplace account.)